-As part of the MPR, the Web Team exists to use feedback and suggestions to make changes daily.
+As part of the MPR, the Web Team uses feedback and suggestions to make changes daily.
 The college also utilizes survey and analytic results to continuously improve in providing accurate and accessible information to its constituents.
 In January 2021, the Office of Institutional Effectiveness (OIE) conducted a survey about BC's website.
 Results showed that: